SanCloudLtd/meta-sancloud/README.md

     kas build kas/bbe-arago.yml

+This BSP also supports building a Software Development Kit (SDK) for the Arago distribution.
+To use kas to build the SDK, run the following command in the top directory of this repository:

+    kas build kas/bbe-sdk-arago.yml

 ### Customisation

 The build configuration files in the kas directory can be used as the basis of